chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ## Project Context

 I've been racing mountain bikes since 2015, but I've never quite mastered the technique of manualing.
-Manualing is the skill of lifting the front wheel off the ground and balancing on the rear wheel while riding, which is crucial for clearing obstacles on the trail as well as for the occasional showoff.
+Manualing is the skill of lifting the front wheel off the ground and balancing on the rear wheel while riding, which is crucial for clearing obstacles on the trail as well as for the occasional show-off.
 A great reference video is [How To Manual Like A Pro – MTB Skills](https://www.youtube.com/watch?v=NkWnV4RDzkU).
 To help riders learn this skill in a controlled environment, people have created "[Manual Machines](https://www.google.com/search?udm=2&q=manual+machine+for+bikes)".
 I decided to build my own using the skills from this week.

 ## Gathering Data